Skip to main content

 • LO2.
 Understand basic engineering modeling tools including probability, signals and systems, and dynamics

 • LO3.
-Understand engineering analysis and design tools including control, optimisation, and learning
+Understand engineering analysis and design tools including control, sampling, and data compression.

 • LO4.
 Understand how computing and communication units are embedded in engineering systems